Home | News | Client Stories

 The accident at work happened whilst the claimant was cutting the grass of the school grounds.
 The blades of the mower became jammed and the client was forced to remove the blockage by hand in order to start the machine again.
 As the claimant was doing this the machine started up again with the blades coming into contact with the claimant's hands.
 As a result of this the man lost his little finger and part of his ring finger.

-The client began proceedings for an accident at work personal injury compensation claim with The Legal Line’s Solicitors; relying mainly on the Provision and Use of Work Equipment Regulations to secure his compensation.
+The client began proceedings for an accident at work personal injury claim with The Legal Line’s Solicitors; relying mainly on the Provision and Use of Work Equipment Regulations to secure his compensation.

 Regulation 11 of the Provision and Use of Work Equipment Regulations was particularly important in this case as it refers to machinery where “protection devices and jigs are not effective in preventing access and a significant residual risk of injury remains.”